Recipe by Roderic Rinehart

 I'm still reeling from how absolutely delicious this dish was!
 We prepared it just as written, and it was fantastic - I was leary of the anchovies but they deepened the flavor without overpowering the scallops at all.
 The one issue we had with the recipe is that if prepared as written, the scallops are not necessarily seared on both sides because the water from the peppers prevents the browning of the second side.
 Next time we might try searing both sides before adding the peppers, maybe even removing the scallops once cooked and then adding the pepper mixture, then mixing it all together at the end.

-I am giving this two stars because it was so greasy that I had to remove the grease with paper towels before I could eat it.
 The taste was good but so greasy.
 If I make this again it will be without 1/3 cup of oil and no anchovies, which add to the oil.
 I like anchovies but not in this recipe.

 This was excellent.
 I didn't have anchovy oil so I added some bacon instead.
 I served it with angel hair pasta which I seasoned with butter and garlic salt.
 I will definitely make this again!